tyler-technologies/terraform-provider-gitfile/README.md

 resource to commit some Terraform generated data.

 Inputs:
-  - retry_count - The number of git commit retries
+  - retry_count - The number of git checkout retries
-  - retry_interval - The number of seconds between git commit retries
+  - retry_interval - The number of seconds between git checkout retries

 Outputs:
   - path - The file path on filesystem where the repository has been checked out